nzrubin/codesample/README.md

 # codesample
-example php and js code i used at a silverstripe project http://www.rocketproducts.co.nz/food-service/
+example of php and js code i used at a silverstripe project http://www.rocketproducts.co.nz/food-service/